bali0019/Artificial-Intelligence/README.md

-# Artificial Intelligence Agent - Diagonal Sudoku Solve
+# Artificial Intelligence Agent - Diagonal Sudoku Solver

 #Description:
 Applies constraint propagation, elimination, only choice, naked twins strategies to prune search area and then applies depth-wise search to find a possible solution for a diagonal sudoku.